pydata/xarray/doc/contributing.rst

             # Still do what the user intended here

-This temporary check would then be removed in the subsequent version of xarray.
+This temporary check would then be removed in a subsequent version of xarray.
 This process of first warning users before actually breaking their code is known as a "deprecation cycle", and makes changes significantly easier to handle both for users of xarray, and for developers of other libraries that depend on xarray.